Location: Cortez, Colorado, United States

 Our 170-acre rural campus includes indoor and outdoor learning facilities, an archaeological laboratory, and a lodge (with dining hall).
 It's a peaceful place to relax, watch wildlife, walk through the woods, and enjoy panoramic mountain views from the rocking chairs on the lodge deck.

-Students live in a coed dormitory, and they are fully supervised by counselors and other Crow Canyon staff during their stay.
-Their roommates are other students of the same sex, and same-sex showers and restrooms are down the hall.
+Students live in a coed dormitory, and they are fully supervised by chaperons.
+Their roommates are other students of the same sex; showers and restrooms are down the hall.
 All rooms have bunk beds—students must bring their own bedding and towels.

 Three delicious, healthy meals are served each day.
 Hearty entrees, fresh fruits and vegetables, and a salad bar are standard fare, and most special diets can be accommodated.